The Rundown

 - Somewhat pricey

-Orijen High-Protein Dry Dog Food is known as biologically appropriate nutrition, which means this kibble is made of all the good stuff your pet would be chewing on if they lived in the wild.
-It contains all the necessary stuff to keep your hunting dog’s energy levels high, muscles maintained, and joints strong.
+Orijen Grain Free Dry Dog Food is a high-protein, biologically appropriate dog food, which aims to replicate the typical diet that dogs have in the wild.
+It contains essential ingredients that keep your hunting dog’s energy levels high, muscles maintained, and joints strong.

 click to see more

-2. Canidae Pure Real Limited Ingredient Recipe Range
+2. Canidae Pure Limited Ingredient Dry Dog Food

 Check Price on Amazon